-The Oregon Zoo works to save these beautiful pollinators from extinction with partners from the U.S. Fish and Wildlife Service, Washington Department of Fish and Wildlife, Xerces Society, the Nature Conservancy, Woodland Park Zoo, Washington Department of Corrections, Oregon Department of Corrections-Coffee Creek Correctional Facility, Institute for Applied Ecology, The Nature Conservancy and Sequoia Park Zoo.
+The Oregon Zoo works to save these beautiful pollinators from extinction with partners from the U.S. Fish and Wildlife Service, U.S. Forest Service, Oregon Parks and Recreation Department, Woodland Park Zoo, Oregon Department of Corrections-Coffee Creek Correctional Facility, Institute for Applied Ecology, The Nature Conservancy and Sequoia Park Zoo.
 Supplementing the wild populations with zoo-reared butterflies prevents extinction of existing populations and allows for the possibility of reintroducing butterflies to their former range.

 Once common on the Oregon Coast, the silverspot was reduced to four Oregon populations by the 1990s.

 What the recovery project looks like:

-- Late summer: Conservation biologists in the field capture adult female butterflies and bring them to the zoo butterfly conservation laboratory where they lay eggs.
+- Late summer: Conservation biologists in the field bring adult female butterflies to the zoo, where they lay eggs.
 The eggs are hatched in special jars to maintain humidity.

 - Winter: The jars containing tiny caterpillars are placed in fridges to simulate winter on the Oregon Coast.
 During this phase, called diapause, the caterpillars are mostly inactive.

-- Spring: The caterpillars are removed from their jars and fed with violet leaves grown on zoo grounds.
+- Spring: Caterpillars are removed from their jars and fed with violet leaves.
 They grow rapidly through six instars (phases of molting) over a period of six to eight weeks.
 At the end of this time they pupate in preparation for metamorphosing into butterflies.